Allen-Synthesis/EuroPi/hardware/build_guide.md

 - Soldering Iron + Solder
 - Wire Snips / Scissors
 - Multimeter (Very nice to have but non-essential)
-- Two unique voltage sources within the range 0-10V (Only necessary if you wish to calibrate the module for increased accuracy)

 ## Pico PCB